Background Image - Interior photo of Bridgewater Corporate Center.

 • Related Party Transaction Policy – provides oversight of potential transactions between Bridgewater and related persons, including directors and executive officers.

-Stakeholder Engagement
+Shareholder Engagement

 Enterprise Risk Management (ERM)